cxt1314520/DFGNet/README.md

-Please put the processed dataset in the datasets directory.
+Please put the processed dataset in the data directory.
 ### RUN
 ```
 conda create -n DFGNet python==3.8